StasGr12/HP-Print-Server-Linux/README.md

 # HP-Print-Server-Linux
 This Bash script sets up a CUPS print server with wireless printing support for an HP USB printer on Ubuntu/Debian.
+## Warning
+Before using the script check if your printer supports printing via USB on the [HPLIP supported devices list](https://developers.hp.com/hp-linux-imaging-and-printing/supported_devices/index).

 ## Verified Devices
 | Tested Device  | OS                  | Printer                  |